 The results show that there is a significant association between smoking and nicotine dependence but, as I hypothesized, only for those without alcohol dependence.
 That is, for those without alcohol dependence, nicotine dependence is positively associated with level of smoking.
-In contrast, for those with alcohol dependence, the association between smoking and nicotine dependence is non-significant.
+In contrast, for those with alcohol dependence, the association between smoking and nicotine dependence is non-significant (statistically similar rates of nicotine dependence at every level of smoking).